DM8AT/GLGE-Old/README.md

 - added comments for all classes
 - removed a few left-overs from the change to SDL2 (in: GLGEKlasses.cpp)
 - now performing all framebuffer status checks
 - changed from RGBA32F_EXB framebuffers to RGB16F (there should be no visible difference, it is just a bit faster)
+- updated upcoming list
 ## Update 0.14
 - switched post processing shaders to use the class "Shader" instead of unsigned int
 - support for more than one post-processing shader